cryoem-uoft/cryosparc-tools/README.md

 ```

 Run the notebook server with the `CRYOSPARC_LICENSE_ID` environment variable
-containing a cryoSPARC License, open in the browser.
+containing a CryoSPARC License, open in the browser.
 You may also need to
 include `LD_LIBRARY_PATH` which includes the location of CUDA Toolkit and cuDNN
 runtime libraries (e.g., `~/miniconda3/envs/tools/lib`).